top of page

 Verifying accuracy in math and law

 Don’t accept the IRS’s numbers at face value.
-Have us verify whether the assessment is factually correct, and legally enforceable.
+Have us verify whether your assessment is factually correct, and legally enforceable.
 Our forensic audits scrutinize all relevant IRS files, calculations, and legal conclusions to identify mathematical errors, procedural violations, and statutory defects.
 In many cases, these issues may significantly reduce, or even eliminate the proposed tax liability.
 We offer prospective clients a free consultation, call us directly at (212) 974-3435.

 Forensic audits include: